giantswarm/dex-app/README.md

   - `id` or `idEnv`
   - `secret` or `secretEnv`

-Extra static clients can also be configured as trusted peers of the pre-defined static clients.
+Extra static clients can also be configured as trusted peers of the pre-defined static clients:
-It can be achieved by taking one of the following 2 approaches:

-**1. Add the extra static client id to the list of `trustedPeers` in the pre-defined static client:**
+**Add the extra static client id to the list of `trustedPeers` in the pre-defined static client:**

 ```yaml
 staticClients: